VKGL-Kwaliteit/BioinformaticaVeldnorm/README.md

 If your additions are in the develop branch on the [VKGL-Kwaliteit repositories](https://github.com/VKGL-Kwaliteit/BioinformaticaVeldnorm) you can directly pull the branch into the main by creating a pull request in [github](https://github.com/VKGL-Kwaliteit/BioinformaticaVeldnorm).
 After a code review by one of the team members your additions will be merged and almost directly visible on the website.
+If you are using a fork go to your own repository choose the develop branch and hit the Contribute arrow to Open a pull request on VKGL-Kwaliteit:main.